internet4refugees/beherbergung/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.
 Is there any useful output at the debug console?

+**Workaround**
+While the bug in present, is there a way to work around it?

 **Urgency**
 How quick is a fix required?
 What is the priority of solving this bug compared to others?
 Feel free, to assign one of this labels: `low priority`, `medium priority`, `high priority`, `urgent`